 The trading you conduct on our Trading Platform is not conducted on an exchange or a market and is not cleared on a central clearinghouse.
-The CFD transactions are contracts with us as your counterparty.
+The CFD transactions are contracts with Trading 212 DE as your counterparty.

 1.2.
 Leverage